 Advising Students should meet with the professional academic adviser for assistance with schedule planning, completing the program plan, interpreting degree requirements, admission to major standing, transfer credits, petitions of exception and graduation audits.
 The advising office is located in 309 O'Dowd Hall (370-3066).
 To avoid delays, students are encouraged to seek advising prior to early registration periods.
 A senior program audit should be obtained from the academic adviser at the beginning of the student's senior year (one year before planned graduation).
 The responsibility for meeting graduation requirements rests with the student.
 Admission to major standing in human resource development To be admitted to major standing a student must satisfy the following requirements: - Complete 32 credits at an accredited college or university with a GPA of 2.50 or better.
 Courses that carry no numerical or letter grade (such as S/U) are excluded from calculation of the GPA. - 2.
 Complete the HRD core courses with a grade of 2.8 or better in each course. - Submitt an "Application for Major Standing" during the first month of the semester in which the student expects to complete the core requirements. - 4.
 Complete the preparation of an approved HRD Program Plan.
 Required courses for the Bachelor of Science in human resource development The program leading to the Bachelor of Science in human resource development includes the following HRD core courses, major courses, electives and internship.
 A. HRD Core Courses Core courses introduce important theoretical constructs and tool skills for pursuing a major in human resource development.
-Students must earn a grade of 2.8 or better in each of the following core courses: SE 125 Introduction to Computer Use 4 HT 160 Composition II 4 IRD 306 Introduction to Human Resource Development 4 IRD 351 Fundamentals of Human Interaction 4 16 B. Major Courses (complete all 56 credits) The student may take up to 8 credits of major courses before completion of the core courses and admission to major standing.
+Students must earn a grade of 2.8 or better in each of the following core courses: each or use for iowing core courses: CSE 125 Introduction to Computer Use 4 RHT 160 Composition II 4 HRD 306 Introduction to Human Resource Development 4 HRD 351 Fundamentals of Human Interaction 4 16 B. Major Courses (complete all 56 credits) The student may take up to 8 credits of major courses before completion of the core courses and admission to major standing.
 Additional major courses may not be taken without admission to major standing.
-Major courses must be completed with a minimum grade of 2.8 in each course.
-HRD 303 Ethics in Human Resource Development 4 HRD 309 Information Management Systems 4 HRD 310 Instructional Design 4 SCHOOL OF EDUCATION AND HUMAN SERVICES HRD 320 Introduction to Labor and Employment Relations HRD 328 Employment Regulations and Benefits HRD 362 Assessment in Human Resource Development HRD 363 Group/Team Development and Leadership HRD 364 Career Development HRD 365 Interviewing in the Workplace HRD 367 Cultural Diversity in Human Resource Development HRD 401 Change Process and Organizational Analysis HRD 402 Program Planning and Evaluation HRD 423 Instructional Methods RHT 335 Writing for Human Services Professionals 1 The post of the second s C. Electives (8 credits) The electives allow students to take courses that support their individual interests and career aspirations.
+Major courses must be completed with a minimum grade of 2.8 in each course. - 1 IRD 303 Ethics in Human Resource Development - 4 - 1 IRD 309 Information Management Systems 4 1 HRD 310 Instructional Design .
+4 HRD 320 Introduction to Labor and Employment Relations 4 HRD 328 Employment Regulations and Benefits 4 HRD 362 Assessment in Human Resource Development 4 HRD 363 Group/Team Development and Leadership 4 HRD 364 Career Development 4 HRD 365 Interviewing in the Workplace 4 HRD 367 Cultural Diversity in Human Resource Development 4 HRD 401 Change Process and Organizational Analysis 4 HRD 402 Program Planning and Evaluation 4 HRD 423 Instructional Methods 4 RHT 335 Writing for Human Services Professionals 4 Maconing of suspension of the 56 C. Electives (8 credits) The electives allow students to take courses that support their individual interests and career aspirations.
 D. Internship (8 credits) Eight internship credits must be completed at a placement site for a total of 320 hours.
 Applications for internship must be submitted by the designated deadlines (fall semester-June 15, winter semester-October 15 and spring/summer session-February 15).
 Internship must be completed with a minimum grade of 2.8.
 Minor in human resource development The School of Education and Human Services offers a minor in human resource development for students who wish to strengthen their academic majors with course work in human resource development.
 To obtain a minor in HRD a student must: